 If the applicant is not available during the police visit, they can reschedule the verification by contacting the local police station.

-The passport is usually dispatched within a few days after the police verification report is submitted.
+Your passport is usually dispatched within a few days after the police verification report is submitted.

 No, the police will visit your residence for verification.
 You do not need to go to the police station.
+In some cases, the individual may be called to the police station for verification.

 If you are not available during the police visit, you can reschedule the verification by contacting the local police station.